OIL PLATFORM INJURIES

 Oil rig and platform workers deal with heavy machinery every day.
-Workers run the risk of being struck by falling objects or crushed between equipment that is not properly secured or operated incorrectly by crew members or because workers have not been properly trained in the safe use of equipment.
+Workers run the risk of being struck by falling objects, crushed between equipment that is not properly secured or operated incorrectly by crew members because they have not been properly trained in the safe use of equipment.

 Exposure To Harmful Substances or Explosions

 Offshore oil rig workers are often exposed to a variety of harmful substances including crude oil, drilling fluids, solvents, and production chemicals.
 All can be very harmful and can often cause respiratory problems, allergic reactions, chemical burns, and asphyxiation.
 These harmful chemicals can often cause fires and explosions when not handled properly.
 Oil rigs are particularly susceptible to chemical or pressure blowouts and equipment failures that can also cause explosions.

 Slip and fall accidents on an oil rig can happen at any time particularly when water or oil are left on the rig floor, ladders or scaffolds are not properly secured, or when work areas are not properly inspected for potential hazards.
 When employers or fellow workers do not follow safety procedures accidents often happen.
 Maintaining safe work environments include regular cleaning and inspection of floors, clearing of walkways to reduce hazards, use of non-skid surfaces when appropriate, and use of guardrails, handrails, or grating to prevent falls.

 As one of only six states in America that permit coastal drilling, Louisiana boasts a thriving $70-billion-dollar oil and gas industry.
 The state is second in the country only to Texas in terms of the number of rigs it hosts in the oil field.
 Thousands of workers make up Louisiana’s oil and gas task force, mostly under the command of several of the most prominent oil rig companies.
 The following companies are the key players in the state’s oil industry: